ahmadharkouss/ansible_terraform_gitea/README.md

 2. **Ansible Knowledge**
    Familiarity with Ansible, playbooks, and inventory management will help you understand and modify the workflow.

-3. **Project Directory Structure**
+3. **Ansible Directory Structure**
-   Ensure your project directory follows this structure:
+   Ensure your ansible directory follows this structure:
    ```
    .
    ├── ansible/